 Agnon, Shmuel Y. “The Tale of the Menorah.”
 In A City in its Fullness.
 Translated by Alan Mintz and Jeffrey Saks, 44–56.
 Jerusalem: The Toby Press, 2016.

-Baumgarten, Elisheva “A Tale of a Christian Matron and Sabbath Candles: Religious Difference, Material Culture and Gender in Thirteenth-century Germany.”
+Baumgarten, Elisheva.
+“A Tale of a Christian Matron and Sabbath Candles: Religious Difference, Material Culture and Gender in Thirteenth-century Germany.”
 Jewish Studies Quarterly 20, no. 1 (2013): 83–99.

 Baumgarten, Elisheva.
 Mothers and Children: Jewish Family Life in Medieval Europe.
 Princeton: Princeton University Press, 2004.